ambiata/terraform-aws-guardduty-alerts/README.md

-# terraform-aws-guardduty
+# terraform-aws-guardduty-alerts

 [![Lint Status](https://github.com/DNXLabs/terraform-aws-guardduty/workflows/Lint/badge.svg)](https://github.com/DNXLabs/terraform-aws-guardduty/actions)
 [![LICENSE](https://img.shields.io/github/license/DNXLabs/terraform-aws-guardduty)](https://github.com/DNXLabs/terraform-aws-guardduty/blob/master/LICENSE)

-This module creates the "member" side of Guardduty, with the assumption that there will be a admin_account responsible for sending an invite to the member.
+This module creates Guardduty alerts.
+Those alerts can be an email or slack channel.
+This module should be used if you have Guardduty already enabled and want to add only alerts.

 <!--- BEGIN_TF_DOCS --->